elituf/gta-tools/README.md

 ## Guide

-Almost every[^1] feature of GTA Tools is Legacy/Enhanced-agnostic.
+Every feature of GTA Tools is Legacy/Enhanced-agnostic.
 Some functionality of GTA Tools requires administrator access.
 If necessary, GTA Tools can either be started as admin manually, or, the user can simply use the <kbd>Elevate</kbd> button to relaunch GTA Tools as admin.

 It is recommended to use an up-to-date version of GTA Tools from [releases](https://codeberg.org/futile/gta-tools/releases).
 You can check for updates to your existing installation by going to the <kbd>About</kbd> page of GTA Tools and hovering the <kbd>↓</kbd> button near the version number.